1:1 Physician Coaching

 Coaching is a skillset for modern medicine

-This skepticism keeps patients safe, but it can keeps physicians from considering tools, like coaching, that could help them tremendously.
+This skepticism keeps patients safe, but it can keep us from considering tools, such as coaching, that could help us tremendously.

 Coaching is evidence-based.
 Multiple randomized controlled trials show it reduces burnout and emotional exhaustion and improves fulfillment, performance, and quality of life.
 In one recent study, burnout dropped from 77% to 33% in just eight weeks of virtual coaching.
 Fulfillment doubled.
 Energy, clarity, and joy increased significantly.